github/opensource.guide/_articles/nl/starting-a-project.md

 Paste the text directly into a CODE_OF_CONDUCT file in your repository.
 Keep the file in your project's root directory so it's easy to find, and link to it from your README.

-## Naming and branding your project
+## Geef uw project een naam en branding

 Branding is more than a flashy logo or catchy project name.
 It's about how you talk about your project, and who you reach with your message.